Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

-I'm not sure I can completely predict all the side effects this has on how library maintainers write docs; but I believe there is also a strong opportunity for a tools to help there.
-See for example [vélin](https://github.com/Carreau/velin) which attempts to auto reformat and fix common NumyDoc's format mistakes and typos – but that's a subject of a future post.
+I'm not sure I can completely predict all the side effects this has on how library maintainers write docs; but I believe there is also a strong opportunity for a tool to help there.
+See for example [vélin](https://github.com/Carreau/velin) which attempts to auto reformat and fix common NumPyDoc's format mistakes and typos – but that's a subject of a future post.

 # Stuck between a Rock and a Hard place

-While Sphinx and related project are great at offering hosted HTML documentation; extensive usage of those make interactive documentation harder to consume;
+While Sphinx and related projects are great at offering hosted HTML documentation, extensive usage of those make interactive documentation harder to consume.

 While it is possible to [run Sphinx on the fly when rendering docstrings](https://github.com/spyder-ide/docrepr), most Sphinx features only work when building a full project, with the proper configuration and extension and can be computationally intensive.
-This make running Sphinx locally impractical.
+This makes running Sphinx locally impractical.

-Hosted website often may not reflect locally installed version of the libraries and requires careful linking, deprecation and narrative around platform or version specific features.
+Hosted websites often may not reflect the locally installed version of the libraries and require careful linking, deprecation and narrative around platform or version specific features.

 # This is fixable

-For the past few month I've been working on rewriting how IPython (and hence Jupyter) can display documentation.
-It works both in terminal (IPython) and browser context (notebook, JupyterLab, Spyder) with proper rendering, and currently understand most directives; it could be customized to understand any new ones:
+For the past few months I've been working on rewriting how IPython (and hence Jupyter) can display documentation.
+It works both in terminal (IPython) and browser context (notebook, JupyterLab, Spyder) with proper rendering, and currently understands most directives; it could be customized to understand any new ones:

 <img alt="papyri1" src="/images/2021/05/papyri-1.png" class='center' >